GSM: GSM security

 GSM was intended to be a secure wireless system.
 It has considered the user authentication using a pre-shared key and challenge–response, and over-the-air encryption.
 However, GSM is vulnerable to different types of attack, each of them aimed at a different part of the network.

+Research findings indicate that GSM faces susceptibility to hacking by script kiddies, a term referring to inexperienced individuals utilizing readily available hardware and software.
+The vulnerability arises from the accessibility of tools such as a DVB-T TV tuner, posing a threat to both mobile and network users.
+Despite the term "script kiddies" implying a lack of sophisticated skills, the consequences of their attacks on GSM can be severe, impacting the functionality of cellular networks.
+Given that GSM continues to be the main source of cellular technology in numerous countries, its susceptibility to potential threats from malicious attacks is one that needs to be addressed.

-The development of UMTS introduced an optional Universal Subscriber Identity Module (USIM), that uses a longer authentication key to give greater security, as well as mutually authenticating the network and the user, whereas GSM only authenticates the user to the network (and not vice versa).
+The development of UMTS introduced an optional Universal Subscriber Identity Module (USIM) that uses a longer authentication key to give greater security, as well as mutually authenticating the network and the user, whereas GSM only authenticates the user to the network (and not vice versa).
 The security model therefore offers confidentiality and authentication, but limited authorization capabilities, and no non-repudiation.

 GSM uses several cryptographic algorithms for security.
 The A5/1, A5/2, and A5/3 stream ciphers are used for ensuring over-the-air voice privacy.
 A5/1 was developed first and is a stronger algorithm used within Europe and the United States; A5/2 is weaker and used in other countries.
 Serious weaknesses have been found in both algorithms: it is possible to break A5/2 in real-time with a ciphertext-only attack, and in January 2007, The Hacker's Choice started the A5/1 cracking project with plans to use FPGAs that allow A5/1 to be broken with a rainbow table attack.
 The system supports multiple algorithms so operators may replace that cipher with a stronger one.